Support » Pololu AVR Programming Quick Start Guide » 3. Programming in Windows with Microchip Studio »

-As a first step for programming AVRs in Windows, we recommend downloading and installing Atmel Studio 6.1, an integrated development environment (IDE) from Atmel.
-You can use this direct download link for Atmel Studio 6.1 (~590 MB exe) or find it on Atmel’s website.
+As a first step for programming AVRs in Windows, we recommend downloading and installing an appropriate version of Microchip Studio, an integrated development environment (IDE) from Microchip.

-After Atmel Studio 6.1 is installed and working, download and install the Pololu AVR Development Bundle (~11MB exe).
+After Microchip Studio is installed and working, download and install the Pololu AVR Development Bundle (~11MB exe).
 The Pololu AVR Development Bundle contains these components:

 When you run the Pololu AVR Development Bundle installer, it will ask you which components to install.
 If you are not sure which ones you will need, it is OK to install them all.